projectcalico/calico/master/introduction/containers/component-architecture.md

 **calico/node:**

-Calico ships Felix in a Docker container named `calico/node` for easier distribution.
+Calico commonly distributes Felix in a Docker container named `calico/node`.
 This container is run in host networking mode with some privileges to allow it to manipulate the hosts networking.

 Some orchestrators provide a means for running this